arash-hashemi1/LSTM-based-name-generator/README.md

 # LSTM-based-name-generator
-An LSTM-based character-level language model for generating unique dinosaur names!
+An LSTM-based character-level language model for generating unique company names!

 ---
 # How to Run